 How many times have we all missed the opportunity to help someone along the way?
 I know for me, that has happened far too often.
-When I begin to think I’m unable to help or just too busy, I remember Stephanie.
+When I begin to think I’m unable to help or that I’m just too busy, I remember Stephanie.
 She taught me that I can never really help someone else without getting back more than I gave.
 Love has a way of doing that.

-When I first met Stephanie I was teaching a parenting class at the Lafayette House, a place for women recovering from substance abuse and domestic violence.
+When I first met Stephanie, I was teaching a parenting class at the Lafayette House, a place for women recovering from substance abuse and domestic violence.
 She seemed distracted and agitated and it was difficult for her to stay in her seat for any length of time.
 After class was over, Steph came up and we talked.
 She walked out the door and despite the fact that I had given her my number, she never called.

 About a month later, I was back at the Lafayette House and there she was, sitting in the hall alone.
-I saw in her a sadness that wouldn’t allow me to just walk on past.
+I saw in her a sadness that wouldn’t allow me to just walk past.
 As we sat and talked, she told me that she had relapsed back into her addiction.
 Things had seemed so hopeless that she had reached the point of trying to commit suicide.
 Her children had been put into foster care and there she found herself – overwhelmed, discouraged and very alone.
 Even at her lowest point, the woman who sat before me had a smile that radiated and a heart that was warm and open to change.
-And so the change began.
+And so, the change began.

-So as I go through the day to day walk of life, I try to keep my eyes open.
-To look for the opportunity to be “that one person” for someone else.
+So as I go through the day-to-day walk of life, I try to keep my eyes open.
+To look for the opportunity to be that “one person” for someone else.
 I would challenge you to do the same.
 The world needs fewer people looking out for themselves and more people looking out for someone else.
 Who is in your life that just needs “one person”?
 Because it just takes one.

 Romans 15:1-3 Msg “Those of us who are strong and able in the faith need to step in and lend a hand to those who falter and not do what is most convenient for us.
 Strength is for service, not status.
 Each one of us needs to look after the good of the people around us, asking ourselves, ‘How can I help?’
 And that’s exactly what Jesus did.
 He didn’t make it easy for himself by avoiding people’s troubles, but waded right in and helped out.”

-Don’t forget to watch the video!
+And don’t forget to watch the video!
 Then go out and help somebody.